filecoin-project/fvm-docs/docs/index.md

 There has been a huge demand from the developer community for Filecoin compatibility with (Ethereum)[https://ethereum.org/en/what-is-ethereum/] and (Solidity)[https://en.wikipedia.org/wiki/Solidity] out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machnine (EVM).

-The FVM also supports other foreign runtimes and virtual machines, anything that compiles to (WebAssembly (WASM))[https://developer.mozilla.org/en-US/docs/WebAssembly] can theoretically run in the FVM (subject to limits).
-That includes code written in Rust, Go, and languages for which a WASM compiler exists.
+The FVM also supports other foreign runtimes and virtual machines.
+Anything that compiles to (WebAssembly (WASM))[https://developer.mozilla.org/en-US/docs/WebAssembly], built for modern web browsers, can theoretically run in the FVM (subject to limits).
+WASM "provides a way to run code written in multiple languages on the web [including Rust and Go] at near native speed, with client apps running on the web that previously couldn't have done so."

 The FVM is flexible.
 It's not tightly-coupled to Filecoin, so developers can adapt to it in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD).